 - You can dress up your salad by adding in other vegetables like red peppers, carrots or radish.
 Also, you can make a Thai cucumber salad with peanuts, almonds, or toasted rice powder at the end for extra crunch.

-Please leave a comment and rating below, if you loved this Cucumber Salad I would appreciate it so much if you would give this recipe a star review!
+Please leave a comment and rating below, if you loved this Thai Cucumber Salad recipe.
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 What to serve with it: